OmarHeriche/OmarHeriche/README.md

-# I'm Omar 👋 full-stack and llms developer
+# I'm Omar 👋 web mobile ai developer,

 - 👯 looking to collaborate with other developers